rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 strategies will need to be phased to match manufacturing capacity.
-CEPI estimates that for 2021 a global annual capacity of between 2 to 4 billion doses could be available without disrupting existing vaccine supplies with much of the capacity being in India and China [^92].
-They hope to distribute 2.1 billion doses in 2020/1 and will target high-risk individuals.
+CEPI estimates that for 2021 a global annual capacity of between 2 to 4 billion doses could be available without disrupting existing vaccine supplies with much of the capacity being in India and China.[^92] They hope to distribute 2.1 billion doses in 2020/1 and will target high-risk individuals.
 If immunity is short lived and annual vaccine boosters are needed, capacity will be needed to extend coverage whilst